Temporary Crisis & Transition Framework (TCTF)

 Contact us

-The process for securing public funding under the TCTF starts with the project application at national level, following the publication of a dedicated call for projects where the national authority publishes the eligibility and evaluation criteria.
+The process for securing public funding under the TCTF starts with the project application at the national level, following the publication of a dedicated call for projects where the national authority publishes the eligibility and evaluation criteria.
 Detailed information on upcoming calls for projects is country-specific.
 Then, the national authority undertakes a thorough evaluation of the proposals and selects the most promising projects.
 One important feature is that State aid measures granted under the TCTF are exempted from the notification requirement of Article 108(3) of the Treaty on the Functioning of the European Union.
-They shall be compatible with the internal market on the basis of a scheme, as exemplified here for a Spanish support under TCTF for the batteries value chain.
-One exception to this exemption is when companies acting in the cleantech sector expect to receive funding amounts above the thresholds of 150, 200 or 350 M€ based on the amount of which they could demonstrably receive for an equivalent investment in a third country jurisdiction outside the EEA – clearly a way to counterstrike the US Inflation Reduction Act.
+They must be compatible with the internal market under of a scheme, as exemplified here for a Spanish support under TCTF for the batteries value chain.
+One exception to this exemption is when companies acting in the cleantech sector expect to receive funding amounts above the thresholds of 150, 200 or 350 M€ based on the amount they could demonstrably receive for an equivalent investment in a third country jurisdiction outside the EEA – clearly a way to counterstrike the US Inflation Reduction Act.

 To ensure that aid under the TCTF is consistent with the principles of the Green Deal, companies that receive aid must pursue investments that contribute to the transition to a carbon-neutral economy.
-Specifically for industrial decarbonisation, the investment must enable the company to reduce direct greenhouse gas emissions from its industrial installation by at least 40% or/and reduce energy consumption in industrial installations in relation to the aided activities by at least 20% compared to the situation before the aid.
+Specifically for industrial decarbonisation, the investment must enable the company to reduce direct greenhouse gas emissions from its installation by at least 40% and/or reduce energy consumption in industrial installations in relation to the aided activities by at least 20% compared to the situation before the aid.
 Eligible costs and maximum State aid intensities depend on the type of activity that is supported under the TCTF (e.g., 15%, 20% or 35% for cleantech manufacturing projects, depending on their location).